M4urici02002/TC2037-Evidence2/README.md

     # Tokenize the input sentence using NLTK's word_tokenize, set to Spanish for correct tokenization of Spanish text
     tokens = word_tokenize(sentence, language='spanish')
     parsed = False  # Initialize parsed status as False print("\nSpanish sentence that is parsing:", sentence)
     try:
         # Attempt to parse the tokenized sentence, generating parse trees
         for tree in parser.parse(tokens):
             tree.pretty_print()  # Visually display the parse tree using pretty_print
             parsed = True  # Set parsed status to True if at least one parse tree is generated except ValueError as error:
-        print(error)  # Print any errors encountered during parsing
+        print(error)

     if parsed:
         print("The sentence is valid.")  # Sentence conforms to the grammar
     else:
         print("Sentence is invalid.")  # No valid parse tree could be generated

-# Interactive loop for user to input sentences for parsing
 while True:
-    user_input = input("Please enter a sentence 'exit' to quit: ")  # Prompt for user input
+    user_input = input("Please enter a sentence 'exit' to quit: ")
+    if user_input.lower() == 'exit':
+        break
-    if user_input.lower() == 'exit':  # Check if user wants to exit the program break  # Exit the loop and end the program parse_and_validate(user_input)  # Process the user input through the parse and validate function
+    parse_and_validate(user_input)  # Process the user input through the parse and validate function
 ```

 ## Tests
-The code can be tested inside the solution by giving sentences, the user can input sentences that can be inside of the CFG, if its possible it will print the tree but if it is not possible the result will print "Sentence is invalid", the program can be tested in the google collab notebook [HERE](https://colab.research.google.com/drive/10hfV0iuOFs6VvefTFEOMoSmOmhtH1mms?usp=sharing)
+The code can be tested inside the solution by giving sentences, the user can input sentences that can be inside of the CFG, if its possible it will print the tree but if it is not possible the result will print "Sentence is invalid", the program can be tested in the google collab notebook [Evidence 2](https://colab.research.google.com/drive/10hfV0iuOFs6VvefTFEOMoSmOmhtH1mms?usp=sharing)

 ## Analysis
 The grammar developed for this project is classified as a Context-Free Grammar (CFG), which is positioned at Level 2 in the Chomsky Hierarchy.
 This classification is strategically chosen to balance complexity and computational efficiency, making it particularly suitable for parsing natural languages like Spanish.